-The aquatic animal health program at the University of Florida includes the marine mammal health program operated through the College of Veterinary Medicine and the Whitney Laboratory for Marine Bioscience.
+The Aquatic Animal health program at UF includes the marine mammal health program operated through the College of Veterinary Medicine and the Whitney Laboratory for Marine Bioscience.
 It is funded by the Florida Fish and Wildlife Conservation Commission.
-Also included is a strong program in fish and aquaculture medicine which is run through the Program in Fisheries and Aquatic Sciences, in the School of Forest Resources and Conservation.
+Also included is a strong program in fish and aquaculture medicine, which is run through the Program in Fisheries and Aquatic Sciences in the School of Forest Resources and Conservation.

-The Veterinary Community Outreach Program is an elective clinical rotation for junior and senior veterinary students at the UF College of Veterinary Medicine.
-Working closely with area animal rescue groups, the VCOP introduces students to the challenges of veterinary practice in both community and shelter environments and provides experience in spay and neuter techniques of dogs, puppies, cats and kittens.
+The Veterinary Community Outreach Program is an elective clinical rotation for junior and senior veterinary students at the college.
+Working closely with area animal rescue groups, VCOP introduces students to the challenges of veterinary practice in both community and shelter environments and provides experience in spay and neuter techniques of dogs, puppies, cats and kittens.